OSGeo/OSGeoLive-doc/en/quickstart/gpsdrive_quickstart.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 With the *Find* tool you can search out for the nearest points of interest
 loaded into your SQLite waypoint database.
 To get you started OpenStreetMap
-data for the city of Denver has been loaded. e.g. *Find all pubs within 2 km
+data for the city of Nottingham has been loaded. e.g. *Find all pubs within 2 km
 of the conference hall*.